 - Be your child’s first pillar of support.
 When your child is assured that no matter what I am going to be loved, he will be less likely to lie.
 Mistakes can be corrected, if we accept them.
 Lay emphasis on fixing mistakes rather than highlighting them.

 - Refrain from lying yourself.
 Children learn a lot more from watching you.
 So next time when you are tempted to lie to a friend over phone, watch out.
 Your child is listening.

 - Accept when you lie.
 If you forgot to keep a promise or lied to your child that you will take them to amusement park next week, own up instead of making excuses.

 - Never use heart breaking words like ‘ I am so ashamed/disappointed of you’.
 Target the behavior, not your child.
 Do not label your child.
 Address the emotions behind the lie.

 Children between the age of 5 and 10 years start understanding what lying really is.
 It is at this time when you should start laying emphasis on building their character.
-Love, empathy and support really go a long way in building honest behavior.
+Love, empathy, kindness, and support really go a long way in building honest behavior.